 trade unionist and lecturer who studied at Ruskin College in the 1980s.
 June was

 a leading member of the anti-apartheid movement in South Africa.

-and 1993 June was a lecturer of sociology at the University of Natal, continuing to work closely with the Trade Union Movement and helping to establish the Workers’ College.
+Between the years 1989 and 1993 June was a Lecturer of Sociology at the University of Natal, continuing to work closely with the Trade Union Movement and helping to establish the Workers’ College.